homenc/HElib/NEW_INSTALL.md

 ```

 2. Run the cmake configuration step, specifying that you want a package build
-and saying where you would like the installation to be.
-To install in
+(via -DPACKAGE_BUILD=ON) and saying where you would like the installation to
-`/home/alice/helib_install`, for example:
+be.
+To install in `/home/alice/helib_install`, for example:
 ```
 cmake -DPACKAGE_BUILD=ON -DCMAKE_INSTALL_PREFIX=/home/alice/helib_install ..
 ```